Samani Pulepule

-Since 2005 the church under his direction has grown from 45 to over 80 at this present time, and the church continues to grow and is still known to be the fastest growing Pentecostal movement in New Zealand.

-On 25 September 2011, Pulepule officially resigned from all his posts of Chief Apostle, General Superintendent and World Chairman in the Samoan Assemblies of God movement.
-In attendance were the former General Superintendents of the Assemblies of God in New Zealand, Assemblies of God leaders around the world, the mayor of Auckland, the Auckland City Council and Members of Parliament as well as leaders of all the other Pentecostal denominations who all paid tribute to Pulepule and the First Lady.
+Since 2005, the church under Pulepule's direction has experienced substantial growth, increasing from 45 to over 80 congregations.
+It remains the fastest-growing Pentecostal movement in New Zealand.
+However, on September 25, 2011, Pulepule officially resigned from his roles as Chief Apostle, General Superintendent, and World Chairman in the Samoan Assemblies of God movement.
+The event was attended by former General Superintendents of the Assemblies of God in New Zealand, global Assemblies of God leaders, the mayor of Auckland, the Auckland City Council, Members of Parliament, and leaders from other Pentecostal denominations.
+All paid tribute to Pulepule and the First Lady.

-Since the beginning of the Samoan Assemblies of God in New Zealand, the church group have rejected many traditional Samoan cultural practices.

-Pulepule was known as one of the eldest serving pastors in the Southern Hemisphere.

 His wife, First Lady Sapapali'i Pulepule, died on 21 May 2013.
 Pulepule died two weeks later on 4 June 2013.
-Thousands attended both memorial services for two great pioneers in the Assemblies of God movement.
+Thousands attended both memorial services.
 The New Zealand Government also presented gifts, and the National flag of New Zealand was draped over their coffins.

 Early life and history

 Pulepule was born on October 13, 1923, in the village of Solosolo, Samoa (formerly Western Samoa) to Tupolesava Pulepule Matu'u II and Aimama Tuala Tagaloa of Saluafata who were members of the L.M.S. in Solosolo.
 He has 9 siblings and is the second eldest child.

 He became a teacher at Avele College, and later met his wife Sapapali'i, both were members of the CCCS (Congregational Christian Church of Samoa or L.M.S.).
 By then the Assemblies of God from American Samoa had already begun missions in the Samoan islands.